the main vine, not the loose one.

 shaped, a boat is curved, a rocket is sleeked, a chimney is

-moulded, a wheel is crafted, and all the visuals of number we
+moulded, a wheel is crafted, the visuals of number we create all expose

-material created a whole V-MOS technology that allowed high
+created a whole V-MOS technology that allowed easy high power

-power control in a transistor.
-The shape of lenses, antennas,
+control in a transistor.
+The shape of lenses, antennas, wedges,

-wedges, screws, fish hooks, coil springs all show how shape is
+screws, fish hooks, coil springs all show how shape is very

-very important.
-Did you know a screw is a wedge wrapped in a
+important.
+Did you know a screw is a wedge wrapped in a circular

-circular helix?
-Rotating the screw makes a wedge which climbs
+helix?
+Rotating the screw makes a wedge which climbs powerfully

 Length has been measured in cubits, feet, inches and metres among